Italy government aids bank despite 5-Star bailout rhetoric

 ROME (AP) — Italy’s populist government has stepped in to help guarantee struggling Banca Carige SpA, bending to pressure despite the ruling 5-Star Movement’s longtime anti-bank bailout rhetoric.

 In a statement, the government said it passed a decree late Monday that guarantees future bond issues and foresees the possibility of a precautionary public recapitalization.
+Premier Giuseppe Conte said the measures were aimed at protecting the “rights and interests” of ordinary Carige account-holders.

 The European Central Bank last week appointed three commissioners to run Italy’s 10th largest lender as part of a plan to avoid another Italian bank bailout.